 In the state of Maharashtra is Lonar Lake, a notified National Geo-heritage Monument.
 It formed about 52,000 years ago when a meteor crashed at its site.
 This unusual lake is 1 of 4 hyper-velocity craters formed in basaltic rock.

-Its size is 3,900 feet in diameter and 449 feet deep.
-Lonar Lake’s waters are both saline and alkaline, making it very unique.
+Its diameter is 3,900 feet, and it is 449 feet deep.
+Lonar Lake’s waters are both saline and alkaline, making it unique.
 Extensive research has been done on this lake to examine its various characteristics and aspects.

-- India is the 7th largest country in the world by area at 3,287,263 square km
+India is the seventh largest country in the world by area at 3,287,263 square km

-All of these facts about India make the country even more interesting and you can see why so many people visit each year.
-If you’re ever interested in traveling to India, hopefully, these facts help educate you in preparation for your trip.
+These facts about India make the country even more interesting, and you can see why so many people visit each year.
+If you’re ever interested in traveling to India, hopefully, these facts help prepare you for your trip.

 Plan your Next Trip to India with these Resources